-YEAR 11 & 12 1 Duananing for) • = Work and Career Planning: Students develop basic skills to participate in the workplace, vely with others, to interpret & respond to routine texts and to identify job pathways. g & Dealing with Problems at Work: This unit helps students develop strategies to seek • • nd deal with problems, select appropriate career and work options and develop a career plan.
-Topics and Digital Technology: Students develop skills to use routine measuring equipment, to alculate in workplace.
-The use of digital technology to undertake routine workplace tasks will also be exp g Electronically: Students learn how to send, receive and manage electronic mail, nline and reduce the risk of a computer's cooperation being affected by spam or destructive sof FSKRDG10 Read and respond to routine workplace information FSKOCM07 Interact effectively with others at work Competencies FSKRDG02 Read and respond to basic workplace signs and symbols Scheduled for FSKLRG11 Use routine strategies for work-related learning FSKLRG10 Use routine strategies for career planning Completion FSKLRG07 Use strategies to identify job opportunities FSKLRG09 Use strategies to respond to routine work problems FSKNUM14 Calculate with whole numbers and familiar fractions, decimals & percentages for work FSKNUM15 Estimate, measure and calculate with routine metric measurements for work FSKDIG03 Use digital technology for routine workplace tasks FSKWTG09 Write routine texts BSBITU203 Communicate electronically ICTSAS206 Detect and protect from spam and destructive software FSKLRG06 Participate in work placement
+YEAR 11 AND 12 Topics workplace, identify job appropriate 2.
+Mathemati 3.
+Workplace situations.
+4. Digital tech routine wo 5.
+Safe command non-vecollaborate destructive 6.
+Workplace for work and career planning: Students develop basic skills to participate in the interact effectively with others, to interpret & respond to routine texts and to pathways.
+This unit helps students develop strategies to seek employment, select e career and work options and develop a career plan. cs at work: Students learn to apply numeracy knowledge in workplace situations. signs: Students learn to apply literacy and comprehension knowledge in workplace nology skills for work: Students develop skills to use digital technology to undertake rkplace tasks. unication at work: Students learn how to apply listening, questioning and verbal erbal communication skills.
+They learn to send, receive and manage electronic mail, conline and reduce the risk of a computer's co-operation being affected by spam or software. problems: Students develop understandings of problems that can arise in the and how to deal with and respond to problems in the best possible way.
+FSKOCM007 Interact effectively with others at work FSKRDG010 Read and respond to routine workplace information Competencies FSKLRG011 FSKLRG10 Use routine strategies for work-related learning Scheduled for FSKLRG10 FSKLRG07 Use routine strategies for career planning Use strategies to identify job opportunities Completion FSKLRG009 Use strategies to respond to routine work problems FSKNUM14 Calculate with whole numbers and familiar fractions, decimals and percentages for work

+FSKNUM15 Estimate, measure and calculate with routine metric measurements for wor

+FSKWTG09 Write routine workplace texts

+BSBLED101 Plan skills development

+FSKRDG001 Recognise extremely short and simple workplace signs and symbols

+FSKLRG06 Participate in work placement

+BSBWHS201 Contribute to health and safety of self and others

+BSBITU211 Produce digital text documents

-A range of teaching and learning strategies will be used to deliver the competencies.
-These include practical skills, group work, folio tasks and work placements.
+A range of teaching and learning strategies will be used to deliver through the IVET online portal.
+Students have 24 hour access to the interactive course resources and assessment task.
 Students doing this course will be expected to spend up to a minimum of 80 hours gaining work placement experience in local industry environments.